uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 To use DataDog with Cadence, follow [this instruction](https://docs.datadoghq.com/integrations/guide/prometheus-metrics/) to collect Prometheus metrics using DataDog agent.

-NOTE: don't forget to adjust `max_returned_metrics` to a higher number(e.g. 100000).
+NOTE1: don't forget to adjust `max_returned_metrics` to a higher number(e.g. 100000).
 Otherwise DataDog agent won't be able to [collect all metrics(default is 2000)](https://docs.datadoghq.com/integrations/guide/prometheus-host-collection/).
 ## Grafana+Prometheus dashboard templates

+NOTE2: the template contains templating variables `$App` and `$Availability_Zone`.
+Feel free to remove them if you don't have them in your setup.

 This [package](https://github.com/uber/cadence-docs/tree/master/src/grafana/prometheus) contains examples of Cadence dashboards with Prometheus.